-Emissions associated with our electricity usage in our buildings and substations rose to 808 tCO2-e, an 80% increase from FY20.
-We attribute some of the increase in our Scope 2 emissions to the increased carbon intensity of the electricity generation mix that was seen during this reporting period, likely due to the combination of lower hydro-storage levels across New Zealand over the 2020/21 summer combined with reduced gas supply over the same period.
+Emissions associated with our electricity usage in our buildings and substations decreased to less than reported in FY21.
+We attribute some of the decrease in our FY22 Scope 2 emissions to the reduced carbon intensity of the electricity generation mix, in response to the low hydro storage levels and subsequent increase in electricity generated from coal and gas in FY21.